ARMmbed/mbed-os-5-docs/docs/api/storage/psa_internal_storage.md

 ## PSA internal storage

-PSA internal storage APIs enable saving data to and retrieving data from a PSA internal flash.
+PSA internal storage APIs enable software running in a secure environment to save data to and retrieve data from a PSA internal flash.

 The PSA internal storage functionality varies depending on the target type: